 There are no limits on customizing the process.
 Every card doesn’t have to move through the columns linearly.
 So, if you want finished tasks from “Column C” to be moved directly to the “Complete” column, you can set it up that way.

-The 4 core principles of Kanban
+The 4 core Kanban principles

 The Kanban method is built on 4 key principles:

 - Make incremental changes: sudden, extensive alterations lead to doubts and resistance.
-Kanban tackles this by encouraging users to make small changes that will lead to continuous improvement and ultimately, revolutionize their workflow.
+Kanban tackles this by encouraging users to make small changes that will lead to continuous improvement and revolutionize their workflow.

 What is Kanban used for?